smikhalevski/tokenizer-dsl/README.md

 # Standalone tokenizers

-`eval` and `new Function()` can be prohibited in some environments.
+`eval` and `Function` can be prohibited in some environments.
 To use a tokenizer in such circumstances you can generate a pre-compiled rule iterator:

 ```ts
 import fs from 'fs';